SECTION 504/ADA GRIEVANCE PROCEDURE

-If there is a conflict of interest with the OMBUDS, students may contact the University Section 504/ADA Coordinator (“the Coordinator”):
+If there is a conflict of interest with the Coordinator, students may contact:

 ii.
 Employees – Employees who wish to participate in the informal resolution process may contact their immediate supervisor.
-If there is a conflict of interest with the supervisor, employees may contact the University Section 504/ADA Coordinator.
+If there is a conflict of interest with the supervisor, employees may contact the Coordinator.

 C. Participation in the informal process is voluntary and the grievant may end the informal process at any time and file a formal complaint.

 D. The informal process generally will be concluded within 30 business days.
-Within 10 business days of the conclusion of the process, written notice of the outcome will be provided to the parties and the Coordinator.
+Within 10 business days of the conclusion of the process, written notice of the outcome will be provided to the parties.

 Step 2: Formal Resolution

-A. If the informal Step l process does not resolve the matter, or if the grievant does not wish to use the informal procedures set forth in Step 1, a written complaint may be submitted to the Coordinator.
-The Coordinator will investigate the complaint personally or through his/her designee.
-If the Coordinator is the subject of the complaint or otherwise has a conflict of interest, the complaint shall be submitted to the Senior Vice President for Administration and Finance who will appoint another administrator to conduct the investigation.
+A. If the informal Step l process does not resolve the matter, or if the grievant does not wish to use the informal procedures set forth in Step 1, a written complaint may be submitted to the Executive Director of Equal Opportunity & Access.
+The Executive Director of Equal Opportunity & Access will investigate the complaint personally or through his/her designee.
+If the Executive Director of Equal Opportunity & Access is the subject of the complaint or otherwise has a conflict of interest, the complaint shall be submitted to the Vice President for Equity, Inclusion, & Community Impact who will appoint another administrator to conduct the investigation.